 You can layer a mattress protector on top of both your mattress and mattress pad by stretching the elastic cover over the corners of your mattress.

 A fitted sheet is a necessity when layering your bedding—after all, you don’t want to sleep directly on top of your mattress!

 As the name implies, a fitted sheet fits snuggly on your mattress.
 It’s designed to sit on top of your mattress, mattress pad, or mattress protector for additional protection and softness while you sleep.

 Because you’ll be sleeping directly on top of it, it’s a good idea to purchase a high-quality bottom sheet made of breathable material, like cotton.
-Cotton sheets with a thread count between 200 and 400 will remain nice and breathable in the summer but also keep you warm in the winter.

 Step 4: Include a flat sheet (optional)